gumstix/yocto-manifest/README.md

     $ repo init -u git://github.com/gumstix/Gumstix-YoctoProject-Repo.git -b dev
     $ repo sync

+Note that the default settings for bblayers.conf and local.conf may change between branches.
+If the environment was originally setup with e.g.
+_TEMPLATECONF=meta-gumstix-extras/conf_, check the _*.sample_ files in that directory for any corresponding changes needed to the settings in _build/conf/_.

 To get back to the known stable version, type:

     $ repo init -u git://github.com/gumstix/Gumstix-YoctoProject-Repo.git -b master